themildaisalie/Fartika/README.md

-effectively an optimized version of shartika
+effectively a slightly optimized version of shartika use it if you want to... lol